FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Although you should expect to pay a reasonable amount (and NEVER make a decision based solely on price) when you're choosing a veterinarian make sure that you're not being overcharged for routine procedures and appointments.

-Finally it's worth remembering that picking a specific veterinarian now doesn't lock you into a life-long relationship!
+It's worth remembering that picking a specific veterinarian now doesn't lock you into a life-long relationship!

 Changes of staff or policy, rising fees, inadequate care for serious conditions, relocation, changes to opening hours, even personality conflicts..... any of these (and many more) could make your choice of vet a poor fit somewhere down the road.